Mrnt/OctoPrint-FlashForge/README.md

 - Print directly from Cura via OctoPrint to SD card or direct (see warning on previous item).

-### Printer Compatability
+### Printer Compatibility
-Shows current state of printer compatability for core OctoPrint functionality and will be updated as users provide feedback.
+Shows current state of printer Compatibility for core OctoPrint functionality and will be updated as users provide feedback.
 |Printer			|Upload File to SD Card |Control Movement and Temperature	|Print Directly From OctoPrint	|
 |---				|---					|---								|---							|
 |Adventurer 3		|No (no USB port)		|No (no USB port)					|No (no USB port)				|